OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 The logic component is the definition of the problem while the control is more like the way to get the solution, the rules.

+We can define a logic programming algorithm by the fallowing formula:

 *Algorithm = Logic + Control*

-where "Logic" represents a logic program and "Control" represents different theorem-proving strategies.
+*Where "Logic" represents a logic program and "Control" represents different theorem-proving strategies.*

+---

 Logic programming is a type of programming paradigm which is largely based on formal logic, that's more like "What is", with you asking the computer for answers, it is known as "declarative programming".